ChangeYourStrings

 What scale length do 8-strings need?

-27 inches is the production-guitar minimum (Ibanez RG8, Schecter SLS Elite 8).
-28.625 inches (Ibanez RG2228 / Iron Label) is the scale that handles F# standard most comfortably.
-Multi-scale 8-strings (Strandberg, Kiesel Vader, Mayones Duvell) typically run 25.5 to 27 or 26.5 to 28 inches with fanned frets, the longer bass-side scale gives the low F# proper tension, the shorter treble side keeps high-string bends comfortable.
+27 inches is the production-guitar standard (Ibanez RG8 and RG2228, Schecter SLS Elite 8).
+Meshuggah's Ibanez M80M signature stretches to 29.4 inches for low-F territory.
+Multi-scale 8-strings (Strandberg, Kiesel Vader, Mayones Duvell, Abasi Larada) typically run 25.5 to 27 or 26.5 to 28 inches with fanned frets.
+The longer bass-side scale gives the low F# proper tension; the shorter treble side keeps high-string bends comfortable.

 Are 8-string sets expensive?

-Yes.
-An Ernie Ball Slinky Cobalt 8-string set runs $13–17 vs $5–6 for a 6-string equivalent.
-D'Addario NYXL 8-string is in the same range.
-The 8th string itself accounts for most of the cost, manufacturing a consistent .074 or .080 wound string with good intonation behavior is harder than making a .046 low E.
+Yes, noticeably more than 6-string sets.
+An Ernie Ball 8-String Slinky or D'Addario NYXL 8-string set typically costs two to three times a standard 6-string equivalent.
+The 8th string itself accounts for most of the cost, manufacturing a consistent .074 or .080 wound string with good intonation behavior is harder than making a .046 low E. Note that Ernie Ball's Cobalt line does not currently include an 8-string set; the 8-string Slinky is nickel wound.

 Can I play an 8-string like a 7-string?